HardeepSinghAu/Calorie_Counter/README.md

 4. Once you have opened the repository in your editor, open a terminal and locate the /src folder.
 Type in the command
 > bundle install

-5. Run the app with
+5. Open a terminal in your editor and run the app with the command
 > ./run_app.sh

 ## Troubleshooting